 Following the discussion of the previous subsections, we see that an assurance case argument is but part of a "full" assurance case that also includes supporting models and theories, together with evidence assembly and its underlying data.
-A tool that supports assurance cases does not need to manage the development and assessment of models, theories, nor the data underlying evidence, but it does need to be able to reference these.
+A tool that supports assurance cases does not need to manage or generate the development and assessment of models, theories, nor the data underlying evidence, although it may do some of these and it does need to be able to reference them and to communicate with their supporting tools (e.g., Clarissa/Asce narratives can link to spreadsheets and into text documents).
 And it is a design choice whether it manages evidence assembly or delegates this to external tools but, however it is done, evidence assembly is separate from the assurance case argument, whose management is the prime function of the assurance case tool.

 Assurance case arguments are typically presented graphically, as a tree-like structure composed of nodes and links (see Figure 1).
-Assurance 2.0 follows this approach and the CLARISSA/ASCE tool provides a graphical user interface for the construction of graphical arguments.2 There are three basic nodes: claims, arguments, and evidence and these combine to produce argument steps in which (sub)claims or evidence nodes link to an argument node that links to a parent claim.
-The argument node provides justification that the subclaims or evidence logically entail the parent claim; the justification may require additional (side) claims to ensure attributes such as indefeasibility.
-Other kinds of node may appear in an Assurance 2.0 argument, such as comment, defeater, and subcase, but these serve dialectical rather than logical purposes; see Section 5.
+Assurance 2.0 follows this approach and the Clarissa/Asce tool provides a graphical user interface for the construction of graphical arguments.
+There are three basic node types: claims, arguments, and evidence and these combine to produce argument steps in which (sub)claims or evidence nodes link to an argument node that links to a parent claim.
+The argument node provides justification that the subclaims or evidence logically entail the parent claim; the justification (which is typically a narrative in natural language that may reference external discussion or data) may require additional (side) claims to ensure attributes such as indefeasibility.
+Other kinds of node may appear in an Assurance 2.0 argument, such as assumption, comment, defeater, and subcase; some of these serve dialectical rather than logical purposes, see Section 5.

 An assurance case argument, as we have specified it, has rather limited scope and can therefore take a rather restricted form: it is not concerned with constructing intricate chains of logical inferences, but just a few basic steps for structuring and organizing references to external models, theories and evidence.
-Thus, Assurance 2.0 uses only five different kinds of argument steps: these are called (building) blocks [21] and they comprise decomposition, substitution, concretion, calculation, and evidence incorporation and are described in more detail in Sections 2.1 and 2.2 and illustrated in Figure 1.
+Thus, Assurance 2.0 uses only five different kinds of argument steps: these are called (building) blocks [22] and they comprise decomposition, substitution, concretion, calculation, and evidence incorporation and are described in more detail in Sections 2.1 and 2.2 and illustrated in Figure 1.